Dacres0/Project-2/README.md

 - Individual auction product pages (planned)
 - Future enhancements: filters by category and live countdown timers

+### webpage 3: Payment

+- payment with ethereum or debit card
+- bid on any product
 ### Footer

 - Simple copyright notice